 Capital Credit Allocation Letters Mailed

-Members who received electric power from Prince George Electric Cooperative in fiscal year 2014 were recently notified of their portion of Capital Credits allocated to their unretired Capital Credit account.
+Members who received electric power from Prince George Electric Cooperative in the fiscal year 2018 were recently notified of their portion of Capital Credits allocated to their unretired Capital Credit account.

 What are Capital Credits?

 Capital credits are a benefit of cooperative membership and represent each member’s ownership of the cooperative.
 Capital credits are the margins credited (or allocated) to the members of the cooperative based on their purchases from the cooperative the previous year.
 No stock has to be purchased to get a return on the money you have paid into the cooperative.

 These margins are used by the cooperative as capital (money) to operate the business for a period of time.